National German Adviser

 Scholarships for teachers to refresh or advance their language level at a four or eight-week course at a Goethe-Institute in Germany.
 For more information, visit German Language Courses.

-Find more details for PAD and NZGSE scholarships are on the German student scholarship page.
+Find more details for the PAD scholarship on the German student scholarship page.